2024–25 Phoenix Suns season: NBA Cup

-This is the second regular season where all the NBA teams will compete in a mid-season tournament following the success of the 2023 NBA In-Season Tournament, though this season's tournament would be renamed to the Emirates NBA Cup starting this season onward.
+This was the second regular season where all the NBA teams will compete in a mid-season tournament following the success of the 2023 NBA In-Season Tournament, though this season's tournament would be renamed to the Emirates NBA Cup starting this season onward.
 On July 12, 2024, the NBA announced the drawing of each team's groups for this season's tournament.
 For the Suns, they would join the rivaling Los Angeles Lakers and Utah Jazz from last season's Group A with the Oklahoma City Thunder and the rivaling San Antonio Spurs in Group B for the Western Conference this season.
 This time around, the Suns would not advance to the second-round despite finishing with a similar 3–1 in the NBA Cup due to not just them losing poorly in a key match against the Oklahoma City Thunder, but also not having the point differential to overcome the Dallas Mavericks in the NBA Cup.